Chocolate Recipes Truffles

 Line a plate or small baking tray with parchment.
 Set aside.

-Melt 130 grams dark chocolate over a double boiler or bain marie.
+Melt the dark chocolate over a bain marie, or double boiler.

-Meanwhile, combine raspberry purée, whipping cream, and honey in a small saucepan and warm gently over medium-low heat.
+Meanwhile, combine raspberry purée, whipping cream, and honey in a small saucepan and warm over medium-low heat, stirring occasionally until steaming.
 (Do not boil.)

-Transfer mixture to the refrigerator and chill, 1-2 hours or until firm enough to scoop.
+Cover bowl with clingfilm/plastic wrap and refrigerate 1-2 hours or until firm enough to scoop.

-Once thoroughly chilled, use a melon baller or small cookie scoop* to scoop the ganache, using your hands to smooth and shape each truffle into a round ball.**
+Once thoroughly chilled, use a melon baller or small cookie scoop* to scoop the ganache, then use your hands to smooth and shape each truffle into a ball.**

-Place balls on prepared tray and chill in the refrigerator for 15-20 minutes.
+Place balls on prepared tray and refrigerate 15 minutes.

-Meanwhile, melt and temper your chocolate couverture.
-(Don’t want to mess with tempering?
-See the post above for alternate coating suggestions!)
+Meanwhile, melt and temper the chocolate couverture.
+(If you aren’t familiar with tempering, see the post above for alternate truffle coating suggestions.)

-Remove chilled truffle balls from the refrigerator.
+Remove ganache balls from the refrigerator.
 Working quickly, use an enrobing fork to dip each truffle in the tempered dark chocolate, making sure all sides are evenly coated.

-Transfer dipped truffles to parchment-lined tray and decorate with an enrobing fork or sprinkle with crushed freeze-dried raspberries.
+Place dipped truffles on a parchment-lined tray and decorate with an enrobing fork or sprinkle with crushed freeze-dried raspberries.

-Store truffles in an airtight container in the refrigerator for up to one week.
-Allow truffles to come up to room temperature for 5-10 minutes prior to serving.
+Store raspberry truffles in an airtight container in the refrigerator for up to one week.
+Allow truffles to come up to room temperature for 10 minutes prior to serving.

 Notes